 - Residential material of a sensitive nature such as tax documents, financial records, etc. (Please recycle junk mail and magazines through your normal collection service.)

-- Up to five medium-sized packing boxes per vehicle.
+- Up to four medium-sized packing boxes per vehicle.

 - BINDERS of any type (3-ring, plastic, spiral, metal)